Birthright Citizenship at the Supreme Court -- April 1 at 6:00

-THE SUPREME COURT'S RULING in Noem v.
-Vasquez Perdomo, a case involving racial profiling by ICE, set off a national controversy.
-Latina/o Studies is partnering with Penn State Dickinson Law to host a panel and audience discussion of the case on Wednesday, November 12 at 5:00 in Foster Auditorium, Paterno Library.
+THE SUPREME COURT' is currently considering Trump v.
+Barbara, a case that questions the status of birthright citizenship, which is guaranteed by the Fourteenth Amendment to the Constitution.
+Latina/o Studies is partnering with Penn State Dickinson Law to host a panel and audience discussion of the case on Wednesday, April 1 at 6:00 in Foster Auditorium, Paterno Library.

 Penn State Hispanic Heritage Month 2025 Full Schedule